-Award Requirement CertHE In order to be eligible for the exit award of Certificate in Higher Education in the named subject/area of study, a student must have passed at least 120 credits in total at Level 4 or higher including the mandatory modules for level 4 of the award as specified on the award map.
-DipHE In order to be eligible for the exit award of Diploma in Higher Education in the named subject/area of study, a student must have passed at least 240 credits with at least 120 credits at Level 5 or higher in total including the mandatory modules for level 4 and level 5 of the award as specified on the award map.
-Degree (non-honours) Passed a minimum of 300 credits with at least 90 credits at Level 5 or higher and a minimum of 60 credits at Level 6, including the mandatory modules for Level 5 and Level 6 of the award (not the Research Project module) as specified on the award map Degree with honours Passed a minimum of 360 credits with at least 90 credits at Level 5 or higher and a minimum of 120 credits at Level 6, as specified on the award map.
+Award Requirement CertHE In order to be eligible for the exit award of Certificate in Higher Education in the named subject/area of study, a student must have passed at least 120 credits in total including the mandatory modules for level 4 of the award as specified on the award map.
+DipHE In order to be eligible for the exit award of Diploma in Higher Education in the named subject/area of study, a student must have passed at least 240 credits in total including the mandatory modules for level 4 and level 5 of the award as specified on the award map.
+Degree (non-honours) Passed a minimum of 300 credits with at least 90 credits at Level 5 or higher and a minimum of 60 credits at Level 6, including the mandatory modules for Level 5 and Level 6 of the award (not the Research Project module) as specified on the award map.
+Degree with honours Passed a minimum of 360 credits with at least 90 credits at Level 5 or higher and a minimum of 120 credits at Level 6, as specified on the award map.
 Integrated Masters Passed a minimum of 480 credits with at least 90 credits at Level 5 or higher and a minimum of 120 credits at each of Level 6 and Level 7, including a dissertation or other substantial piece of independent work, as set out in the award map.